kjkasi/EasyNetQWiki/Documentation/Subscribe.md

 Now every time that an instance of MyMessage is published, EasyNetQ will call our delegate and print the message’s Text property to the console.

-The subscription id that you pass to Subscribe is important.
-EasyNetQ will create a unique queue on the RabbitMQ broker for each unique combination of message type and subscription id.
-The general rule you should follow is that each call to subscribe should have its own id.
-Indeed, this is a case where you shouldn’t follow normal good practice and where a hard-coded string is probably the best option.
+**The subscription id that you pass to Subscribe is important.** EasyNetQ will create a unique queue on the RabbitMQ broker for each unique combination of message type and subscription id.

+Each call to Subscribe creates a new queue consumer.
+If you call Subscribe two times with the same message type and subscription id, you will create two consumers consuming from the same queue.
+RabbitMQ will then round-robin successive messages to each consumer in turn.
+This is great for scaling and work-sharing.
+Say you've created a service that processes a particular message, but it's getting overloaded with work.
+Simply start a new instance of that service (on the same machine, or a different one) and without having to configure anything, you get automatic scaling.

+If you call Subscribe two times with different subscription ids but the same message type, you will create two queues, each with its own consumer.
+A copy of each message of the given type will be routed to each queue, so each consumer will get all the messages (of that type).
+This is great if you've got several different services that all care about the same message type.

 ## Considerations when writing the subscribe callback delegate